 Now, we get to the proper lowdown on the world of Instapages to let you know if its really any good.
 As with any online tool, Instapage is constantly evolving and improving but, here are my pros and cons as things stand right now:

 Price – While Instapage may not have much in the way of variety when it comes to price packages, the monthly price of $149 is, in my humble opinion, pretty reasonable for the value you get.
 Even if you’re a small business, your digital marketing team should consider investing in Instapage.

 Features – I believe that Instapage has the best landing page builder.
 I would challenge anybody who tells me that there is a more comprehensive builder than that.
 In fact, Instapage has saved me money by allowing me to do away with extra tools in order to get hold of all of the features which are included here as standard, such as the form building feature.

 Templates – You can tell that a fair amount of time and thought has gone into creating Instapage’s templates.
-Unlike a lot of other page builders who offer extremely basic options, Instapage’s templates are super professional and, you get a really good range to choose from.
+Unlike a lot of other page builders who offer extremely basic options, Instapage’s landing page designs are super professional and, you get a really good range to choose from.